-Dedicated in his mission to become a Londoner through-and-through, Latvian Davis Vilums has completed a hugely impressive, five year long feat – to cycle every single street in the centre of London.
+In 2019, we spoke to a city cyclist, Latvian Davis Vilums who had just completed a hugely impressive, five year long feat – to cycle every single street in the centre of London.

-His laudable efforts have been recognised in national media, and Davis has quickly gone from a cyclist bored with his daily 25 minute commute, to a respected source of motivation within the sport.
+His laudable efforts have been recognised in national media, and Davis went from a cyclist bored with his daily 25 minute commute, to a respected source of motivation within the sport.

-He hopes that his adventures will encourage others to get on to the saddle, and with such huge focus on environmental awareness and health and fitness, we want to get on board.
+Davis still hopes that his adventures will encourage others to get on to the saddle, and with such huge focus on environmental awareness and health and fitness, we want everyone to get on board too.

 It’s no secret that at times there can be a firm motorist-cyclist divide, with animosity on both parts.
 This, coupled with many excuses such as a lack of time and bad weather, can make a strong case for reasons not to cycle.
 But we want to change this; to boost knowledge surrounding road safety, and improve attitudes towards a more cycle-friendly UK.